tborowy/egghead-exercises/README.md

 bower install
 ```

-To start the application, run
+To run the application:

 ```
 grunt serve
 ```

-To start unit test, run
+To run unit tests:

 ```
 grunt karma